TL;DR — Custom IoT Product Development at a Glance

 What Does an IoT Solution Architecture Look Like?

-For companies looking to tap into custom IoT product development, It is essential to understand how connected solutions function under the hood.
+For companies looking to tap into custom IoT product development, it is essential to understand how connected solutions function under the hood.

 The Internet of Things architecture comprises four levels:

 - Application layer.
 This layer features embedded software—i.e., firmware or proper operating systems—that runs on sensing and actuating devices.
 It may also include mobile, web, and desktop applications helping users interpret sensor data and manage gadgets.
-So if you’re looking to create an IoT app, we've got bad news: applications are just the tip of the IoT iceberg.

-Commonly, this functionality is baked into popular IoT platforms, such as Google Cloud IoT, AWS IoT Core, and ThingWorx.
+The Internet of Things architecture also incorporates device management and security components.
+Commonly, this functionality is baked into popular IoT platforms, such as AWS IoT Core, Microsoft Azure IoT Hub, and purpose-built alternatives like Particle or Losant.

 What Stages Does the Custom IoT Product Development Lifecycle Span?